Energy Efficient Home Design

 If you want your home to retain as much heat as possible it stands to reason that you’ll want to choose the right insulation and have it fitted correctly.
 But choosing the right insulation isn’t just a matter of picking one and going for it.

 Plus, no matter what type of construction method you choose there’s no one right insulation material.
 You’ll face a choice of at least several types and it will be up to you and your Architect to pick the best one for your project.
-Here’s a link to my insulation section which should help prepare you for your journey.

-Air Quality and Energy Efficient Home Design:
+Ventilation and Energy Efficient Home Design:

 But that in itself can lead to condensation and black mould issues unless you incorporate the correct ventilation system.